mozilla/releasewarrior/how-tos/setup-staging-release.md

 - TODO Release runner is smart.
 It only takes into account the Tier1 stuff.
 - Update verify tests are flaky and we need to invest some time to make them work.
 Our assumption is that we need to better flip variables [here](https://dxr.mozilla.org/mozilla-central/rev/7d2e89fb92331d7e4296391213c1e63db628e046/testing/mozharness/configs/releases/dev_updates_firefox_beta.py)

+## Running staging release for releases

+A few issues encountered while running releases for the 57.0 release on the jamun branch:
+- Configs need to be updated for the branch here so we can run staging runs https://bug1413910.bmoattachments.org/attachment.cgi?id=8924543
+- Also, this issue arose with bump configs https://bugzilla.mozilla.org/show_bug.cgi?id=1413910#c13
+- The staging tools repo needs to have the jamun patcher configs updated https://bugzilla.mozilla.org/show_bug.cgi?id=1413910#c9